brndnmtthws/conky/README.md

 ### Version

-This is a fork of the latest version of conky ( at the time I'm writing this ) Also, if this fork is 3166 commits behind the master it means it is up-to-date.
-If you see a different number probably the original conky had updates...
+This is a fork of the latest version of conky ( at the time I'm writing this ) ( Tuesday, 29 August 2017 )

 ### Features